Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 `Absorption/Emission`: Choose `Absorption` or `Emission`.

 `Abundance`: Write the custom abundance of isotopologue for ExoMol and ExoAtom databases.
 The program can obtain the abundance of HITRAN and HITEMP databases from their website directly.
 The default abundance value is `1`.
-Your abundance value here should no more than 1.
+Your abundance value here should be no more than 1.

 `Pressure`: Please provide pressure in unit bar.